Jeanne Beatrix Law

 Teaching Philosophy

-My foundational pedagogical philosophy can be defined with answers to a question upon which I reflect countless times through each semester and each course I teach:
+My foundational pedagogical philosophy revolves around a key question that I reflect upon throughout each semester and course I teach:

-“How can I engender student-scholars’ rhetorical growth in a democratized, community space, using new media tools and dialogic methods to inspire students to further develop their writing prowess using themes relevant to them and their everyday lives?”
+“How can I foster student-scholars’ rhetorical and digital literacy growth in a democratized, community-centered environment, using new media tools, AI technologies, prompt engineering, and dialogic methods to inspire students to advance their writing skills around themes that are meaningful and relevant to their everyday lives?”

 ©